What Is a Security Deposit?

 It is common practice for a landlord to charge a “security deposit” before renting out a property to a tenant.

-This is paid by a tenant before moving in and can be used by the landlord to cover repairs to the property or to make up for unpaid rent.
-The remaining balance must then be returned to the tenant once they stop living at the property.
-Terms such as “cleaning fee,” “animal deposit,” or “key deposit,” would all be considered a type of security deposit.
+A tenant pays this before moving in, and the landlord may use it for repairs or unpaid rent.
+The property owner must return the remaining balance to the tenant once the tenant stops living at the property.
+Terms like “cleaning fee,” “animal deposit,” and “key deposit” all qualify as types of security deposits.

 Is There a Limit to How High a Security Deposit Can Be in California?

-Yes, California does place a limit on how high a security deposit can be, and this depends on if the property is furnished or not.
-Landlords can charge up to the amount equal to 2 months of rent for an unfurnished property, and for 3 months of rent for furnished ones.
+California limits security deposits based on whether the property is furnished or not.
+Landlords can charge up to 2 months rent for an unfurnished property, and for 3 months rent for furnished ones.

 What Rights Do Tenants Have in Regards to Security Deposits?